louboi/Control-System/README.md

 # Control-System

 This is a fully customisable control-system for managing door access.

 ## Authors

 - [@louboi](https://github.com/louboi)

+## Demo

+Insert gif or link to demo

+## Prerequisites:

+### Control Node:
+- Any system able to run linux
+    - I Used a Raspberry Pi 4B
+- Debian
+    - I use raspberry pi OS lite 64 bit- Based on Debian 12
+- Sudo Privilages
+- Python
+    - I used 3.13
+- Bash
+- An internet connection (or way of transfering files to the system) for installation
+- A connection to the Remote nodes via a network switch or router (For the deployment)

+### Remote Node:
+- Any system able to run linux
+    - I Used a Raspberry Pi 2B
+- Debian
+    - I use raspberry pi OS lite 32 bit- Based on Debian 12
+- Sudo Privilages
+- Python
+    - I used 3.13
+- Bash
+- An internet connection (or way of transfering files to the system) for installation
+- A connection to the Remote nodes via a network switch or router (For the deployment)

 ## Installation
 ### Part 1 - Pre-Event set up